spack/spack/lib/spack/docs/packaging_guide.rst

     :linenos:

 .. note::
-    Each specific build-system has a list of attributes that can be overridden to fine-tune the installation of a package without overriding an entire phase.
+    Each specific build system has a list of attributes that can be overridden to fine-tune the installation of a package without overriding an entire phase.
 To have more information on them the place to go is the API docs at the end of this manual.